punica-box/punica-init-default-box/src/pythonDemo/README.md

 ## 1. Introduction

-Welcome to ontology, a decentralized world is waiting for your. `hello-python-box` is an tutorial `python` project, it provide basic example about how to use `ontology-python-sdk` to interact with your smart contract in ontology blockchain.
+Welcome to ontology, a decentralized world is waiting for your. `hello-ontology` is an tutorial `python` project, it provide basic example about how to use `ontology-python-sdk` to interact with your smart contract in ontology blockchain.

 ![ecosystem](img/ecosystem.png)